SocolSRT/cloudflare-rules/README.md

 # Threat Check - Action Challenge
 > * Checking for outdated versions HTTP (1.1, 1.2)
 > * Checking countries that allow a lot of malicious traffic
-> * Checking Bad Threats Flagged By Cloudflare
+> * Checking bad threats flagged by cloudflare
 > * Checking for insecure requests (Not SSL requests)
 > * Checking requests of unknown origin (Not have referer)